Lars Tate

 Lars Jamel Tate (February 2, 1966 – August 2, 2022) was an American professional football player who was a running back for three seasons in the National Football League (NFL).
-He was drafted in the second round (53rd overall) by the Tampa Bay Buccaneers and Chicago Bears from 1988 to 1990, having earlier played college football for the Georgia Bulldogs.
+He was drafted in the second round (53rd overall) by the Tampa Bay Buccaneers and played for the Bucs and Chicago Bears from 1988 to 1990, having earlier played college football for the Georgia Bulldogs.

 Early life

 Tate was born in Indianapolis, Indiana, on February 2, 1966.
 He attended North Central High School in his hometown, and was named Gatorade National High School Offensive Player of the Year as a high school senior.
 During his senior year in 1983, Tate rushed for 1,417 yards on 149 carries for a 9.5 average and 14 touchdowns, having rushed for 1,400 yards and scored 23 touchdowns the year before.
 He then studied at the University of Georgia, playing for the Georgia Bulldogs and leading the team in rushing during the 1986 and 1987 seasons.
-Tate was drafted by the Tampa Bay Buccaneers in the second round (53rd overall) of the 1988 NFL Draft.
+Tate was drafted by the Tampa Bay Buccaneers in the second round (53rd overall) of the 1988 NFL draft.
 He signed a three-year contract with an option for a fourth year in mid-July that year.